klabhub/mslurm/README.md

 git clone https://github.com/klabhub/mslurm
 ```

 Remember the path (e.g., `c:\github\mslurm`) where the toolbox was cloned.
-Add the folder to the Matlab search path on the client.
+Add that folder to the Matlab search path on the client.
 Use 'Set Path' in the Matlab IDE or:

 ```matlab
 addpath('c:\github\mslurm')